Canvas Shade:

 How long do archival pigment prints survive?

-When executed on 100% cotton rag paper and insulated behind UV-filtering acrylic, solid pigment prints achieve true museum-grade permanence.
-They are mathematically engineered to retain absolute chromatic fidelity for over a century under standard residential conditions.
+When executed on 100% cotton rag paper and insulated behind UV-filtering acrylic, solid pigment prints achieve museum-grade permanence.
+They are engineered to retain absolute chromatic fidelity for over a century under standard residential conditions.

 Final Thoughts: Invest in Permanence